-The CSH raised enough money to purchase six acres with the intention of deeding the land to the Diocese of Brooklyn for the purpose of building a church.
-After fifteen years of effort and many letters to the Diocese of Brooklyn, the CSH deeded the land to the newly-formed Diocese of Rockville Centre in 1964.
+The Catholic Society of Holbrook raised enough money to purchase six acres with the intention of deeding the land to the Diocese of Brooklyn for the purpose of building a church.
+After fifteen years of effort and many letters to the Diocese of Brooklyn, the Society deeded the land to the newly-formed Diocese of Rockville Centre in 1964.
 From 1948 to 1964, the number of Catholic families in Holbrook doubled.

-On June 24, 1970, the Diocese officially established the parish with Father Ronald Barry as pastor and Father Jack Moore as his associate.
+Finally, on June 24, 1970, the Diocese officially established the parish with Father Ronald Barry as pastor and Father Jack Moore as his associate.
 From the beginning, Father Barry expressed his belief that “the people are the church.”
 In an unprecedented manner, a vote by the people named the new parish the Church of the Good Shepherd.

+It was SRO – Standing Room Only – at the Parish Center as the population of Holbrook kept growing.
 In the first eleven years, the Diocese assigned and transferred five pastors and eight associate priests.
 The Parish experienced financial troubles and struggled with differing visions.
 Tragically, two fires in 1981 and 1982 destroyed both the Parish Center and the attached residence.

-On June 26, 2013, Monsignor Gerard Ringenback and Father Aloysius Melly arrived at Good Shepherd.
+On June 26, 2013, Monsignor Gerard Ringenback arrived at Good Shepherd.
 Father Jerry’s installation as the sixth pastor of the Church of the Good Shepherd took place on Sunday, October 20, 2013.

 Msgr.
 Gerard A. Ringenback installed as Pastor of the Church of the Good Shepherd October 20, 2013 with Deacon John C. Newall, Father Aloysius Melly, Deacon Edward Tappin, Deacon Thomas O’Connor, Msgr.
 Gerard A. Ringenback, Father Jerry DiSpigno, Msgr.
 Thomas L. Spadaro, Father Gerald Cestare, Father John Rufus